Elounda: History

 The earliest recorded settlement at Elounda was the ancient Greek city of Olous, whose people were in intermittent conflict with the citizens of Dorian Lato, until a peace treaty was eventually reached.
 Elounda has a later history as part of the Venetian era.
 Elounda has changed considerably during its lifespan.
 The bulk of the ancient city of Olous was reclaimed by the sea towards the end of the Ancient Greek period and is still visible, in part, when diving in the bay of Elounda.

-During the early 1900s, Elounda acted as a stopping off point for lepers being transported to the leper colony at Spinalonga.
+During the early 20th century, Elounda acted as a stopping off point for lepers being transported to the leper colony at Spinalonga.

 In the 1930s the enclosed waters between Elounda and the Spinalonga peninsula (known as "Mirabella Harbour") was used by Imperial Airways flying boats as a landing, for long-range flights to the Middle east and beyond.
 In 1936 it was the scene of a fatal crash by IA's Scipio.

 In 1984, the Prime minister of Greece, Andreas Papandreou, the President of France, François Mitterrand, and Colonel Muammar Gaddafi of Libya met in a luxurious Elounda resort to discuss conflict resolution in Chad.